 On December 9, 2019, ApplianceSmart filed a voluntary petition in the United States Bankruptcy Court for the Southern District of New York seeking relief under Chapter 11 of Title 11 of the United States Code.
 As a result, the Company has recorded an impairment charge of \$2,992 for the amount owed by ApplianceSmart to the Company as of December 28, 2019.
-The Company continues to record interest income on the ApplianceSmart Note and a corresponding impairment charge.
-The outstanding balance of the ApplianceSmart Note at April 3, 2021 and January 2, 2021 was \$2,992 and \$2,992, respectively, exclusive of the impairment charges.
+The outstanding balance of the ApplianceSmart Note at July 3, 2021 and January 2, 2021 was \$2,992 and \$2,992, respectively, exclusive of the impairment charges.